 - According to scientists, the native Australians have inhabited Sydney at least 30.000 years ago.

-- Sydney is known for its numerous beautiful sandy beaches, surfing, and sea.
+- It is known for its numerous beautiful sandy beaches, surfing, and sea.
 There are more than 100 beaches located in the city, which is one of the reasons for Sydney’s relaxed lifestyle and culture.
 The best-known beaches are Bondy Beach, Bronte Beach, Manly Beach, and Coogee Beach.

 - Speaking of the beaches, the smallest one is McKell beach, located on Darling Point.
 This beach is so small that the only way to get to it is by boat at low tide.